 Course Content: (Please explain the content of the course in enough detail so that the Academic Affairs Committee can make an informed judgment.
+Include a syllabus for the course.)

 EDUC 425 Methods/Procedures for Learning Disabilities Fall 2016

 Instructor: Dr. Polly G. Haselden